Swizec/react-d3js-es6-ebook/manuscript/better-environment.md

 # A good work environment
 If you already know how to set up the perfect development environment for modern JavaScript, go ahead and skip this section.
 Otherwise, keep reading.

+If you don't know, and don't care about this right now: Use the starter project that came with the book.
+It's what you would get after following this chapter.

 A good work environment helps us get the most out of our time.
 We're after three things:

  * code should re-compile when we change a file